 (3) A person aggrieved by a decision referred to in subsection (2) may apply to the State Administrative Tribunal for a review of the decision.

-(4) On receiving a copy of an application under subsection (3) the Executive Director shall cause a copy of the application to be given to the body known as the Pearl Producers’ Association (Incorporated).
+(4) On receiving a copy of an application under subsection (3) the CEO shall cause a copy of the application to be given to the body known as the Pearl Producers’ Association (Incorporated).

 [(5)-(9) repealed]